Tufello: Political Murals

 There is a murals in honour of Valerio Verbano, a left-wing revolutionary who was killed in 1980 in his parents' home by a group of three armed fascist militants.
 The mural was made by famous mural artist Jorit.

 Another political mural is located just outside the "Valerio Verbano gym", and showcases Bobby Sands, a provvisional IRA member that died after a 66-day protest fasting.
 The mural was also made by Jorit.

-Another murales on the walls of the "Valerio Verbano gym" showcases a replica of a photo done by John Dominis during the 1968 Olympics Games.
+Another mural on the walls of the "Valerio Verbano gym" showcases a replica of a photo done by John Dominis during the 1968 Olympics Games.
 It symbolizes those who have fought for the rights of people of colour within the United States of America.

 Towards the outskirts of Tufello there is a mural about the Bolivian Revolution made by some Venezuelan artists named Rommer, Ronald, Javier e Wolfgang.

 Other Murals

 A mural of a woman by Alice Pasquini can be found in the street named "via Monte Meta".

-A mural of Spiderman, made by Virginio Vona, a famous artist in both Italy and France, was located on the side of the main market for over three decades, becoming a symbol of the quartet.
+A mural of Spiderman, made by Virginio Vona, a famous artist in both Italy and France, was located on the side of the main market for over three decades, becoming a symbol of the quarter.
 However, in 2017, it was mistakenly removed, enraging both the artist and the locals.

 Giacomo Bevilacqua (Known as "Sio") created a 50m² mural-comic of one of his original characters, named "Panda", from his comic series "A Panda piace".

 An extremely rare and early work stencil graffiti mural by Hogre can be found in Tufello.
 The only one left standing in Rome of a significant size and importance.